 The awards will be presented at the 2019 IUPAC Congress.
 Each awardee will be invited to present a poster on his/her research and to participate in a plenary award session, and is expected to submit a review article for publication in Pure and Applied Chemistry.

-- 4. Application requires submission of a completed entry form (link to be available soon), together with the material listed below.
+- Application requires submission of a completed entry form, together with the material listed below.

 Complete applications must be received at the IUPAC Secretariat by 1 February 2018.